 And there is the source of the ambivalence in the reception of Max Beckmann’s work.
-He was not with the times.
-Respectful as he was to the West’s artistic tradition, he went his own way: backwards to move forwards.
+He was not with the times in terms of his style.
+Respectful as he was of the West’s artistic tradition, he went his own way: backwards to move forwards.

 In 1937, 28 of the artist’s paintings and more than 500 of his works on paper had been confiscated by the Nazis in their drive against ‘degenerate’ art.